Renchugo/Advanced-Computational-Methods-in-Drug-Discovery-ACMDD-/README.md

 3. For Talktorial 8, in the line of choosing resolution PDB entries, allosteric and orthosteric ligands for MCL1 need to get from literature
 A: Can't find relavant literature, so didn't distinguish allosteric and orthosteric ligands

+4. For Talktorial 9, in the process of setting static parameters for k-means clustering 'kq = 7', this value can from further literature researching

-4. In the output image, some images are not available, not sure if it is because my computer.
+5. In the output image, some images are not available, not sure if it is because my computer.